askainet/grafanacon2026-alloy-in-action/README.md

 Field agents are conducting operations around the world, and `mission-control` is tracking every request that flows through the system.
 These operations generate **traces**, detailed records of each request's journey through the application.

-Right now, those traces are being generated but going nowhere.
-Without a pipeline to collect them, you're flying blind.
+Right now, those traces are being generated but going nowhere, since Alloy isn't configured to receive them.

 **Your task:**
 Build a trace pipeline so you can see what's happening inside mission-control.